jyllandteodosio/download-platform/wp-content/plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 2.8.0 =
+* added: resizing for uploaded images, set max width and height and optionally resize all existing images
+* changed: settings have been revamped, please check to make sure your settings were migrated properly

+= 2.7.0 =
+* added: PDF Optimization, both lossless AND lossy

 = 2.6.0 =
 * jpegtran and cwebp binaries have been revamped, please check your plugin status to make sure they are still working (cwebp only if you have it enabled, of course)